 Having a company culture of appreciation is very crucial.
 A workplace where employees are recognized for their good work will elevate an organization throughout.
 This will enhance inventiveness, generates credibility and augments bottom-line results.
 Just a simple ‘Thank you’, when an employee excels in a project and travels an extra mile for it, will do wonders.

-25. Pay employees their worth:
+25. Pay employees, they are worth:

 It is a common practice to pay employees within a limited range.
-And so the top employees often earn 20 to 30 per cent more than the average employees, whilst their performance is of complete 100% or even better.
+And so the top employees often earn 20 to 30 percent more than the average employees, whilst their performance is of complete 100% or even better.
 Thus there is a need to have a wide distinction so that your top employees do not quit.